khaledk2/leb-beta/docs/configure/system_config.rst

   * Test uploading files to Warwick EnteroBase

 .. figure:: ../images/configuration.png
-   :alt: local Configuration  Form
+   :alt: Local Configuration Form

    **Fig 1 Configuration Form**

 * In case of using "local_enterobase_installer.sh" bash script to install the system, then the script will configure the system with the default setting which should be fine for most of cases.

 * The local installation configuration file is saved in the user home folder ($HOME/.local_configuration_file.yml), you can edit it directly using any text editor (e.g. vim) or it can be alerted using "/update_system_configuration"  link from the web interface (it will be the default main web page if the database is not configured or not configured correctly in case of manual installation).